MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: -body -- MOCCA Comparison Results

-The evolution of the average mass inside 50\% Lagrangian radius and evolution of the total binary binding energy for $N=200000$ are shown on Figs.\ref{fig:am50} and \ref{fig:ebin}.
+The evolution of the average mass inside the 50\% Lagrangian radius and the evolution of the total binary binding energy for $N=200000$ are shown in Figs.\ref{fig:am50} and \ref{fig:ebin}.
 These figures are representative for all models and Lagrangian radii.
-Indeed, it seems that the mass segregation is slightly stronger in N-body than in MOCCA.
-This suggests that the larger mass segregation in N-body model can be responsible, at least partially, for the slightly discrepant evolution of the Lagrangian radii.
-The evolution of the total binary binding energy, is from the very beginning rather similar, until later time (about 4 Gyr), when more bound binaries are formed in N-body.
-The final formation of very hard binary is visible in MOCCA and N-body (see discussion in Sec.\ref{sec:binary}), but not for MOCCA-NoFB.
-When binary is removed from the system, because of interactions, all models again are similar.
-It is worth to note that the results of simulations for MOCCA and MOCCA-NoFB are very similar until the late phases of evolution.
+It seems that mass segregation is indeed slightly stronger in the $N$-body model than in MOCCA.
+This suggests that faster mass segregation in the $N$-body model could be responsible, at least partially, for the slightly discrepant evolution of the Lagrangian radii.
+The evolution of the total binary binding energy is rather similar from the very beginning, until a later time (about 4 Gyr), when more energetic binaries are formed in the $N$-body model (see also Figs.\ref{fig:ebin_50_t} and \ref{fig:ebin_10_50}).
+The final formation of a very hard binary is visible in the MOCCA and $N$-body runs in Fig.\ref{fig:ebin} (see the discussion in Sec.\ref{sec:binary}), but not for MOCCA-NoFB.
+When this binary is removed from the system, because of interactions, all models are similar once again.
+It is worth noting that the results of simulations for MOCCA and MOCCA-NoFB are very similar until the late phases of evolution.